winners1950/Migration-repo-project-Gitlab-to-Github-step-by-step/README.md

 ## Initialise your local environment with your Gitlab account:

-   Got to settings in the Gitlab account --> Repository --> Deploy Keys (Expand) --> Add ney Keys --> Title the Key and Paste the key in the box --> Add key (this completes the initialisarion of your local and the Gitlab account.
+   Go to settings in the Gitlab account --> Repository --> Deploy Keys (Expand) --> Add new Keys --> Title the Key and Paste the key in the box --> Add key (this completes the initialisation of your local environment and the Gitlab account.
 Remember at work you must need full access for the repository)

 ## Getting started with Migrating a Gitlab repo to Github.